alist-org/docs/docs/config/preview.md

 For the external url, we provide some variables for you to use:

+Basic variable:

 - `$url`: the file url
+- `$durl`: the file of alist URL
 - `$name`: the file name

+Extended variables:
+Add [eb_] before the basic variable, where e means `encodeURIComponent`, b means `base64`, such as
 - `$e_url`: encodeURIComponent($url)
 - `$b_url`: btoa($url)
 - `$eb_url`: encodeURIComponent(btoa($url))